 Bertie

-Accelerated Read-along Books, Set 2
+Accelerated Readable, Set 2

 Teach your child fundamental reading skills with these fun coloring-book-style stories.
 As part of the Reading Skills Series, these books are designed to help your child begin to read on her own.
 Plus, they teach vocabulary, power words, and word patterns.
 (32 books are included in this set.)